 Some populations have special needs when it comes to housing, including accessibility requirements, size, and proximity to employment.
 Identifying the prevalence of these populations within the city, and their special needs, guides the creation of programs and types of housing development.
 People often belong to more than one of these groups.

 5,546 people with disabilities in 2019, 7% of the population

-1,328 single householders over age 65, 6% of the households 125274 people experiencing homelessness in 20192022, <1% of the population large households in 2019, 15% of the households 2,44/ female-headed households in 2019, 10% of the households farmworkers in 2019, <1% of the population
+people experiencing homelessness in 2022, <1% of the population households in 2019, 10% of the households 2,579 extremely low-income farmworkers in 2019,